nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 This is an important consideration to make before starting writing a profile because you need to select a useful and descriptive name.

-Sometimes one institution will have multiple clusters with the different names, which may share a common storage space 📁.
-In this case it might make sense to have one 'umbrella' nf-core global profile for the whole institution ☂, but with multiple _internal_ profiles representing each cluster.
+☂ Sometimes one institution will have multiple clusters with the different names, which may share a common storage space 📁.
+In this case it might make sense to have one 'umbrella' nf-core global profile for the whole institution, but with multiple _internal_ profiles representing each cluster.

-Alternatively, within one institution, you may have groups or departments with entirely different and separated clusters with dedicated IT teams.
-In this case it may make sense to have separate institutional profiles 🏫🏫 (and therefore not under common institutional 'umbrella' name).
+🏫🏫 Alternatively, within one institution, you may have groups or departments with entirely different and separated clusters with dedicated IT teams.
+In this case it may make sense to have separate institutional profiles (and therefore not under common institutional 'umbrella' name).

 Decide what the best structure would apply to your context.